recursion/svelte-tailwind-starter/README.md

 # svelte app

+This [svelte](https://svelte.dev) project starter was wired up to use [tailwindcss](https://tailwindcss.com) using the most niave approach possible.
+Eventually it may be wired up in a more idiomatic way, but it works the way I need it to for now.

+This project has a simple (super simple) draggable script attached to it that allows an element to be draggable across a given element, or the entire window.
+It's buggy, but works as a demo.

-This is a project template for [Svelte](https://svelte.dev) apps.
+This project was started from the template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):